ChidumamAmadi-Obi/Smart-Lamp/README.md

   ### 1) Hardware:

-  * Raspberry Pi Pico
+  * ESP32
-  * HR-S04 (I don't have a PIR sensor)
+  * PIR SENSOR
   * LDR
-  * Buttons

-    (Adding ,PIR motion sensor and ir remote with ir receiver for long distance manual overrides
+  * IR Receiver and Remote (38KHz)

   ### 2) Data Collection

-  Sensor data is gathered by the raspberry pi pico and sent over USB Serial (UART)
+  Sensor data is gathered by the ESP32 and sent to a PC over USB Serial (UART)

     Serial.print(lampStatus);
     Serial.print(",");